Stay at Hobbiton: ‘Lord of the Rings’ set goes up on Airbnb - NewsBreak

 (NEXSTAR) — Have you ever wished you could stay in the Shire?
 While you won’t find Frodo or Bilbo Baggins there anymore, starting Dec.
 13, a few lucky guests will be able to book stays at “Hobbiton” — the shooting location for “The Lord of the Rings” and “The Hobbit” trilogy films.

 Located in New Zealand’s Waikato region, the area came to be known as “Hobbiton” after its verdant green acres served as the idyllic home of the Hobbits, small humanoid creatures central to J.R.R.
 Tolkien’s “The Lord of the Rings” and “The Hobbit” books.
-And now, it’s up for short term rental, Airbnb announced in a release Tuesday.Trump Organization found guilty of tax fraud
+And now, it’s up for short term rental, Airbnb announced in a release Tuesday.Anxiety disorder to be eligible for medical cannabis in New Mexico

 “ The One-and-Only Hobbiton ” listing goes live Dec.
 13 at 9 p.m.
 GMT.
 The cost to stay is only $6 USD per night — but you’re going to need some luck securing a booking.
 Only three individual two-night bookings (for up to four guests) will be accepted, Airbnb says.
 Stays will be hosted in 2023 on March 2-4, March 9-11 and March 16-18.